ThatCoolCoder/foss-rcas/README.md

 - Physics/simulations
     - Wheels
         - Make brakes and traction work, wheels spin constantly for no reason.
+        - Make them less janky in general - they worked perfectly at this same scale in the test project
     - Make common methods in AbstractSpatialFluidForcer for getting relative & local velocity, there is no point having code for this in every derived class
     - improve wing/body aero physics
         - allow importing some better format of curves